masih4/CryoNuSeg/README.md

 The Matlab codes to generate the segmentation masks are available in the codes folder.
 Besides the conventional binary masks, we also created some auxiliary segmentation masks that may be helpful in developing supervised machine learning-based algorithms.

 ## Acknowledgements
-This work was supported by the Austrian Research Promotion Agency (FFG), No. 872636 and the Kaggle open data research grant.
+This work was supported by the Austrian Research Promotion Agency (FFG),<a href="https://projekte.ffg.at/projekt/3258628"> No. 872636</a> and the <a href="https://www.kaggle.com/open-data-research-grant-2020-awardees">Kaggle open data research grant</a>.